hOW we get you the best HDB REFINANCE Promotions

 All banks offer HDB refinance promotions almost on a monthly basis.
 Our mortgage consultants will also negotiate with the banks to get special approval for preferential refinance interest rates depending on your loan amount and specific needs.

-DollarBack Mortgage has close partnerships with over 18 banks in Singapore and we enjoy more bargaining power due to the amount of business we do with the banks.
-Think of it as going for a battle, would you stand a higher chance of winning on your own or with an army with you?
+DollarBack Mortgage has close partnerships with over 21 banks in Singapore and we enjoy more bargaining power due to the amount of business we do with the banks.
+When deciding on going with a mortgage broker or a bank, think of it as going for a battle, would you stand a higher chance of winning on your own or with an army with you?
 The answer is pretty simple.
 DollarBack Mortgage and our consultants ensure you win the battle in securing the best and lowest HDB refinance packages.

 Yes, you can.
 All banks allow you to shorten the period for your HDB loan to a minimum of 5 years.
 In fact, having a shorter tenure allows you to save on paying interest to the bank and you enjoy paying off your loan faster.
 Just ensure you prepare your finances to support the higher monthly instalments that come with a shorter loan tenure.